Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Numerical simulation

 where $s_2(t):=A_{2}(t)x_2(t)$, $x_2(t)=D_2\cos(2\pi\phi_1^*(t)) +(u_1^*+u_2^*)\cos(2\pi\phi_2^*(t)) +(u_1^*)\cos(2\pi\phi_3^*(t))\big]$, $D_2\in(0,1]$ models the intensity of the fundamental component, $u_1^*$ and $u_2^*$ are the independent copies of $u_1$ and $\sigma\geq0$ is again determined by the desired SNR.
 Then we realize 100 copies of $Y_2$ for each selected SNR.

-See Figure \ref{fig SAMD example} for the RD results and a decomposition example of \textsf{SAMD-MHRD}.
-Both IMT functions can be successfully recovered.
-Next, we run \textsf{SAMD-MHRD} and consider the reconstruction error of the $j$-th IMT function as
+See Fig. \ref{fig SAMD example} for the RD results and a decomposition example of \textsf{SAMD-MHRD}.
+Both IMT functions are successfully recovered.
+We then run \textsf{SAMD-MHRD} and evaluate the reconstruction error of the $j$-th IMT function as

-where the superscript $q$ indicates the $q$-th iteration, where $j=1,2,\ldots$.
-See Figure \ref{fig_simu: two components0} for the distribution of $\delta^{[3]}_j$ under different SNRs.
-As SNR decreases, errors increase.
-Additionally, the second IMT exhibits a statistically significant larger recovery error than the first IMT when tested with the Wilcoxon test at a significance level of $0.005$, which is reasonable due to its dependence on the harmonics of the first IMT and the IMT's behavior.
-Furthermore, the iteration's improvement is statistically significant except in the case of the second IMT at high noise levels.
+{where the superscript $q$ indicates the $q$-th iteration.
+See Fig. \ref{fig_simu: two components0} for the comparison of $\delta^{[1]}_j$ and $\delta^{[3]}_j$ under different SNRs.} As SNR decreases, errors increase.
+Additionally, the second IMT exhibits significantly larger recovery error than the first IMT, as tested with the Wilcoxon test at a significance level of $0.005$, which is reasonable due to its dependence on the harmonics of the first IMT.
+Iteration improvement is statistically significant except for the second IMT at high noise levels.